-The shareholders of the Company have passed a resolution on 18 March 2022 to convert legal status of the Company from a limited liability company to a closed joint stock company.
-The Ministry of Commerce issued a letter dated 8 Dhul Qadah, 1443H (corresponding to 7 June 2022G) providing approval for conversion of legal status of the Company to a closed joint stock company and the change is reflected on Company's commercial registration number 2050024818.
+The shareholders of the Company passed a resolution on 18 March 2022 to convert legal status of the Company from a limited liability Company to a closed joint stock Company.
+The Ministry of Commerce issued a letter dated 8 Dhul Al-Qadah 1443H (corresponding to 07 June 2022) providing approval for conversion of legal status of the Company to a closed joint stock Company and the change is reflected on Company's commercial registration number 2050024818.
+The management obtained approval for the listing of the Company's shares in Nomu Parellel Market on 16 Dhul Al-Qadah 1444H corresponding to 5 June 2023.